gkjohnson/threejs-sandbox/translucent-material/README.md

 - Manually discard against scene depth
 - Possibly we don't need an alpha channel for the accumulation buffer.
 - Blur the transmission values using multiple jittered samples per frame or mip map samples.
+- Fix refraction "bare" spots where there seems to not return data.

 ## Limitations